The One (Backstreet Boys song): Synopsis

 The video opened with a dedication to the Boys' fans, crew, band, and dancers.
-The video itself opens with a time-lapse shot of Gainbridge Fieldhouse (then named Conseco Fieldhouse), home of the Indiana Pacers, being converted from a basketball court to the band's stage for the Into the Millennium Tour, which is reversed at the end of the video.
-The remainder of the video is made up of clips of performance footage from the tour, and less notably, a number of panned still images and off-stage clips from behind the scenes, or from other promotional appearances done for Millennium.
+The video itself begins with a time-lapse shot of Gainbridge Fieldhouse (then named Conseco Fieldhouse), home of the Indiana Pacers, being converted from a basketball court to the band's stage for the Into the Millennium Tour, which is reversed at the end of the video.
+The remainder of the video comprises clips of performance footage from the tour and, less notably, several panned still images and off-stage clips from behind the scenes or other promotional appearances done for Millennium.

-The footage is not specifically related to "The One", though there are a few clips of the band synced to the lyrics.
-A soundtrack of screaming fans was added to the album version of the song to give a live feeling to the song.
-Concert footage was from the entire tour, including a concert in the Bryce Jordan Center, and the basketball arena at Penn State University.
-There also appears in the video at segment of the Backstreet Boys playing basketball in Michigan State jerseys.
+The footage is not specifically related to "The One," though a few clips of the band are synced to the lyrics.
+A soundtrack of screaming fans was added to the song's album version to give a live feeling to the song.
+The concert footage was from the entire tour, including a concert in the Bryce Jordan Center and the basketball arena at Penn State University.
+The video also shows a segment of the Backstreet Boys playing basketball in Michigan State jerseys.
 This is because concert footage was also taken from when the band played the Jack Breslin Center.